 Yes, all of our courses are accredited by the Association for Psychological Therapies (APT).
 This is given weight by the fact that over 100,000 professionals have attended APT courses.
 APT accreditation signifies that relevant information is presented in an engaging way, and every course is assessed on these two criteria, with the evaluation returned to the course-sponsor.

 The two scales (relevance and presentation quality) were obtained by factor-analysing what were previously 17 separate feedback ratings and finding that they all correlated with one or the other of the two crucial dimensions, which seemed to be 'relevance' and 'presentation quality'.

-If you are interested in whether a course is accredited/recognised by a specific other organisation then you need to ask that organisation.
+If you are interested in whether a course is accredited/recognised by a specific other organization then you need to ask that organization.
 As a matter of policy APT does not seek accreditation from, and can’t speak for, any other body.